Best history documentaries on TV

 Watch if you’re interested in more hands-on history which reveals what life was like for regular people day-to-day in the Victorian period.

 BLAZE, Thursdays at 10pm

 History or conspiracy theory?
 Either way, Ancient Aliens gives a fascinating new take on some of ancient history’s greatest structures.
 Have aliens really been visiting Earth for millennia?
 Was it them who gave the Atecs and Ancient Egyptians the knowledge to build the pyramids?
 Judge for yourself and see if aliens could have shaped human history on BLAZE (Freesat channel 162) on Thursdays at 10pm.

-Smithsonian Channel, Tuesdays at 9pm
+Smithsonian Channel, Sundays at 8pm

 We update this list all the time so you can find the best history documentaries on right now, so keep checking back!
 For more great TV recommendations, head to our Showcase, take a look at the TV Guide and sign up for the Freesat newsletter to stay in the know about what’s new to watch right now.